developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<DiskCache  VALUE="5MB"/>

 ### DiskCachePath
 **Applies to Windows Mobile/CE with Webkit engine only**.
-Allows the default storage location for cached browser pages and resources to be changed.
+Allows the storage location for cached browser pages and resources to be changed from the default setting. **Use this parameter only to change the cache directory from its default of** `\Program Files\EnterpriseBrowser\`.
 Disabled by default.
-If a directory in the specified path does not exist, it will be created. **Use this parameter only to change the default location of cached files**.
-By default, the Enterprise Browser installation creates the directory `\Program Files\EnterpriseBrowser\`, in which it stores cached resources.
+If a directory in the specified path does not exist, it will be created.

 **Possible Values**: